Learner Services are here to support you whilst at College.

 - Websites such as “The Mix” and “Kooth” offer support outside of college

 All learners are assigned a Pastoral Support Mentor (PSM).
-The PSM is trained to provide a frontline service for any mental health needs.
-The Pastoral Support mentors are here to support you through the difficult times in your life that potentially stop you achieving your best at college.
+The Pastoral Support Mentors is trained to provide a frontline service for any mental health needs and are here to support you through the difficult times in your life that potentially stop you achieving your best at college.

-– A full list of all the PSMs can be found here: Mentor Contact Details And External Services (View/Download)
+– A full list of all the Pastoral Support Mentors can be found here: Mentor Contact Details And External Services (View/Download)

 Transitioning to College